EU charges seen unlikely to hurt Google valuation

 "We view the EU filing of formal antitrust charges as a negative, with both fundamentals and valuation implications," RBC Capital Markets analyst Mark Mahaney wrote in a client note.

-The European Commission penalized Intel Corp (INTC.O), the world's No.1 chipmaker, a record 1.09 billion euros in 2009 for hindering rival Advanced Micro Devices Inc (AMD.O).
+The European Commission penalized Intel Corp, the world's No.1 chipmaker, a record 1.09 billion euros in 2009 for hindering rival Advanced Micro Devices Inc.

 ($1 = 0.9443 euros)